Zanzibar, Tanzania Destination Guide

 VISAS AND OFFICIAL DOCUMENTS

 Visitors from the USA and Europe require visas to enter Tanzania.
-These last for three months and cost around $60.
-Multiple entry visas, allowing you to leave and return to Tanzania as many times as you like in the three-month period, cost around $80.
+These last for three months and cost $1o0.

-Choloriquine and Nivaquine-based drugs are inefficient in coastal East Africa as the malaria parasite has developed resistance to them.
-Mefloquine (Larium), is therefore the drug of first choice.
-Take care to avoid being bitten by mosquitoes when possible — wear long socks, long sleeves and DEET mosquito repellent.
+Chloroquine and Nivaquine-based drugs are inefficient in coastal East Africa as the malaria parasite has developed resistance to them.
+Mefloquine (Larium), is, therefore, the drug of the first choice.
+Take care to avoid being bitten by mosquitoes when possible — wear long socks, long sleeves, and DEET mosquito repellent.
 Always sleep under a net (most hotels and guesthouses provide these).

 As in almost all African countries, drink bottled water and avoid uncooked foods that may have been washed in untreated water.
 Sunstroke and heat exhaustion are common, so drink enough water and wear protective clothing and high-factor sunscreen.